 You can find the details of the algorithm and benchmark results in this blog article by Kohei Ozaki, a Kaggle Grandmaster.

-Arguments and keyword arguments for lightgbm.train() can be passed.
+Note: Arguments and keyword arguments for lightgbm.train() can be passed.
+For params, please check the official documentation for LightGBM.

 The arguments that only LightGBMTuner has are listed below: